grahamc/bonzi-buddy/README.md

 Move `bin/bonzi` into your `$PATH`.
 If you don't know how to do that, just ask Bonzi!

+## Transition to Bonzi

+To make it easy to transition to Bonzi commands, we've made them as similar as possible to UNIX commands.
+Try one, if it doesn't work - let us know.

 # THE POSSIBILITIES ARE ENDLESS!